ivan-telepop/pyinitor/README.md

 # pyinitor
-**pyinitor** script that initiates default python project with files and venv
+**pyinitor** script that initiates default python project with files and venv then opens project in vscode
+---

+Howto:

+- create script `pyinitor` put these steps to run in it

 ```bash
 #!/bin/bash